• About

 RelatedPosts

-SERAP also asked the court for “an order of mandamus to direct and compel INEC to extend voter registration by a minimum of three months and take effective measures to ensure that eligible Nigerians are able to register to exercise their right to vote in the 2023 general elections.”
+SERAP also asked the court for “an order of mandamus to direct and compel INEC to extend voter registration by a minimum of three months and take effective measures to ensure that eligible Nigerians can register to exercise their right to vote in the 2023 general elections.”

 “INEC mandates ought to be exercised in a fair, just and non-discriminatory manner.
 The extension of voter registration would ensure that Nigerian voters are treated equally and fairly.
 The future of Nigeria’s democracy depends on it.